|Before OUR Andrew McClure

-I saved the page as a and left it at that for about a year.
+I saved the page and left it at that for about a year.
 (See above.)
-It showed me just a tantalizing bit of information
+It showed me just a tantalizing bit of information that

 First I learned that Andrew’s father may have been John McClure.
 According to this page, he was born around 1730 in

 Somerset PA and died on Aug.
 17, 1804 in Broad River, Rutherford County, NC.
 He was married to Nancy Young.
 She

 was born on Apr.
 9, 1724, Rowan County, NC and died in Broad River, Rutherford County, NC)

 Imagine how excited I was to find evidence of Andrew’s Grandparents!
 One place mentions him as Richard John, but I

 don’t think it fits, as the name Richard is not a ‘family’ name.
 So we see yet another John McClure.
 He was born in 1699,

 in Glasgow, Lanarkshire, Scotland and died in 1757 or 1777 (possibly in Carlisle, Cumberland County, PA.
 He married